Rinse

 Hand Wash

 3. During this step, you will ensure your two buckets are filled with a healthy mix of soap and water.
 Warm water is ideal, but not necessary.
 Use your foam cannon to again lay a blanket of soap on your vehicle.
 This adds extra lubrication for your wash.
-Working from the top of the panel, using bucket #1, proceed to wash the paint of your vehicle with your microfiber towel.
+Working from the top of the panel, using bucket #1, proceed to wash the paint of your vehicle with your HIGH THREAD COUNT microfiber towel.
 You will use light pressure.
 Avoid using a scrubbing pattern.
 Circular motions are best, using only the weight of the microfiber.
 After each panel or when you notice dirt building up, dip the towel into your secondary bucket to flush.
 It is important to inspect your microfiber towel as you wash.
 Use your second microfiber towel for the bottom sections , and bumpers.
 It is important to work the same surface types first.
 For example, clean all painted panels, then proceed to clean glass, ending off with mental surfaces such as wheels and exhaust tips.
 This minimizes the chances for cross contamination.
 Do not allow the soap to dry.
 Rinse panels thoroughly.

 Drying Your Vehicle